-For fiscal year 2024 and fiscal year 2025, each licensed family home provider will receive a cost of care rate enhancement not tied to age or region:
+For fiscal year 2026 and fiscal year 2027, each licensed family home provider will receive a cost of care rate enhancement not tied to age or region:

-- 1. DCYF will issue a monthly cost of care rate enhancement payment of two thousand one hundred dollars (\$2100.00) to each licensed family home provider as a cost of care rate enhancement for care of at least one child receiving subsidy in the prior month, or in two of the last three months, or in four in the last six months.
-The maximum payment to each provider in each fiscal year is is twenty-five thousand two hundred dollars (\$25,200). - 2.
+- 1. DCYF will issue a monthly cost of care rate enhancement payment of two thousand two hundred dollars (\$2200.00) to each licensed family home provider as a cost of care rate enhancement for care of at least one child receiving subsidy in the prior month, or in two of the last three months, or in four in the last six months.
+The maximum payment to each provider in each fiscal year is twenty-six thousand four hundred dollars (\$26,400). - 2.
 Licensed family home providers must submit claims pursuant to Article 9.1, and have an active, open license, in good standing to receive the cost of care rate enhancement.

-This MOU will expire on June 29, 2025.
+This MOU will expire on June 30, 2027.